florian-huber/data_science_course/book/01_intro_data_science.md

 (1) The exponential **increase in the volume of data generated**.
 Thanks to digitalization and the rise of the Internet, mobile devices, and IoT (Internet of Things), we are producing data at a previously unimaginable scale.
 This big data presents both a challenge and an opportunity - the challenge being how to handle and process this vast amount of information, and the opportunity being the valuable insights that can be gleaned from it.

-This is accompagnied by an increased recognition of the importance of data-driven decision-making across diverse sectors.
+This is accompanied by an increased recognition of the importance of data-driven decision-making across diverse sectors.
 Various industries, governments, and institutions have realized that leveraging the power of data can  lead to increased efficiency, better decision-making, and provide a competitive advantage.

 This existence (and appreciation) of larger and larger amounts of data can be seen as a substrate for the rise of data science, but it really needed a combination of several other developments to be able to properly work with such data.